savannahswinea/MangMarshFish/README.md

-# Replication materials for: "Marshes to mangroves: Resident attitudes and perceptions indicate perceived trade-offs in fisheries ecosystem services"
+# Replication materials for: "Marshes to mangroves: Resident attitudes and perceptions indicate perceived trade-offs in ecosystem services"

-This repository contains R code for replicating the figures and analyses described in "Marshes to mangroves: Resident attitudes and perceptions indicate perceived trade-offs in fisheries ecosystem services" by Savannah H. Swinea, A. Randall Hughes, Michael J. Osland, Christine C. Shepard, Kalaina B. Thorne, Jahson B. Alemu I, Rémi Bardou, and Steven B. Scyphers.
+This repository contains R code for replicating the figures and analyses described in "Marshes to mangroves: Resident attitudes and perceptions indicate perceived trade-offs in ecosystem services" by Savannah H. Swinea, A. Randall Hughes, Michael J. Osland, Christine C. Shepard, Kalaina B. Thorne, Jahson B. Alemu I, Rémi Bardou, and Steven B. Scyphers.

 The complete dataset used in our analyses is available at the Gulf of Mexico Research Initiative Information & Data Cooperative (GRIIDC): https://data.gulfresearchinitiative.org/data/H4.x954.000:0003; "A multi-region study of perceptions surrounding marsh and mangrove fisheries ecosystem services"; DOI: 10.7266/n8jvnrb3.